Defence of the Reich

-From January 1942 to April 1943, German arms industry grew by an average of 5.5 per cent per month and by summer 1943, the systematic attack against German industry by Allied bombers brought the increase in armaments production from May 1943 to March 1944 to a halt.
+From January 1942 to April 1943, the German arms industry grew by an average of 5.5 per cent per month but by summer 1943, the systematic attack against German industry by Allied bombers brought the increase in armaments production from May 1943 to March 1944 to a halt.
 At the ministerial meeting in January 1945, Albert Speer noted that, since the intensification of the bombing began, 35 per cent fewer tanks, 31 per cent fewer aircraft and 42 per cent fewer lorries were produced than planned because of the bombing.
-The German economy had to switch vast amount of resources away from equipment for the fighting fronts and assign them instead to combat the bombing threat.
+The German economy had to switch a vast amount of resources away from equipment for the fighting fronts and assign them instead to combat the bombing threat.
 The intensification of night bombing by the RAF and daylight attacks by the USAAF added to the destruction of a major part of German industries and cities, which caused the Nazi economy to collapse in the winter of 1944–45.
 By this time, the Allied armies had reached the German border and the strategic campaign became fused with the tactical battles over the front.
-The air campaign continued until April 1945, when the last strategic bombing missions were flown and it ended upon the German unconditional surrender on 9 May.
+The air campaign continued into April 1945, when the last strategic bombing missions were flown, and it ended upon the German unconditional surrender on 9 May.

 German defensive strategy

 The Luftwaffe lacked an effective air defence system early in the war.
 Allied daylight actions over German controlled territory were sparse in 1939–1940.
 The responsibility of the defence of German air space fell to the Luftgaukommandos (air district commands), which controlled the anti-aircraft artillery (AAA), the civilian Aircraft Warning Service, and fighter forces assigned to air defence duties.
 The defences were directed by the Luftverteidigungskommando ("Air Defence Command") and its coordination and communication did not always work out smoothly in practice.
 The lack of common understanding between liaison officers from the AAA and flying branches plagued the strategic defensive aerial campaign throughout the war.

 Adolf Hitler, in particular, wanted the defence to rest on anti-aircraft guns as it gave the civilian population a "psychological crutch" no matter how ineffective the weapons.
 However, there were larger problems with the air defence system in the fall of 1939.
-LVZ West, (Luftverteidigungszone West) often drew forces away from participating in the Luftgaukommandos, which were assigned to protect specific objectives in its homeland defence.
-Had the Allies launched a large scale air offensive against Ruhr region, it would have been particularly difficult to defend against Allied raids during that time, as the Luftgaukommandos would have lacked an effective force in interception of enemy aircraft.
-The air defences remained ineffective and unchallenged in the years of 1939 to 1942, because Allied air forces were too weak to take advantage and ensured that this danger remained hypothetical as well.
+LVZ West (Luftverteidigungszone West) often drew forces away from participating in the Luftgaukommandos, which were assigned to protect specific objectives in its homeland defence.
+Had the Allies launched a large scale air offensive against the Ruhr region, it would have been particularly difficult to defend against Allied raids during that time, as the Luftgaukommandos would have lacked an effective force in interception of enemy aircraft.
+The air defences remained ineffective and unchallenged in the years 1939 to 1942, because Allied air forces were too weak to take advantage, which ensured that this danger remained hypothetical.
 Only seven Gruppen covered German air space, with the critical industries not well protected.